Platform · AI Funnel

 Fake component Test scope CI-runnable

-AI runtime fake Model inference stub Yes — no NPU hardware
+AI runtime (test double) Model inference stub — no NPU needed Yes — no NPU hardware

-GPU ROI shader fake GPU ROI extraction stub Yes — no GPU required
+GPU ROI shader (test double) Region-of-interest extraction stub — no GPU needed Yes — no GPU required

-Mock frame source / sink Frame bus pub/sub Yes — pure host
+Frame source / sink (test double) Frame bus publish/subscribe Yes — pure host

-Sim file source Camera input replay Yes — file-based
+File-based camera source Camera input replay from file Yes — file-based

 FAQ